The most popular questions in agile retrospectives

 Best agile retrospective questions

-Some considerations on the “best” retrospective questions
+A few thoughts on the “best” retrospective questions

 To be honest, the best agile retrospective questions are always the ones that fit the team’s needs perfectly at the time.
 That’s why I generally recommend trying out lots of retros to get a good feel for them: 54 fun retrospective methods for every occasion